skolix15/Clinic_Project/README.md

 IMPORTANT NOTE:
-If you have any trouble running the program please make sure you have a valid Java version and that the libraries are correctly imported in the project!!
+If you have any trouble running the program please make sure you have a valid Java version and that the libraries are correctly imported in the project.
+Also make sure that the bin folder is reachable (otherwise you will probably have an error like:
+Could not find or load main)

 Afterwards you're good to go to manage your Clinic's supply chain and human resources!!!